 3. Trust is likely to be broken between you & your current employer.

 In many ways, leaving a job is like leaving a relationship.
 Often, resignation is likely seen as ‘lack of loyalty’ & your current employer may now question whether they could count on you.
 Consequently, your relationship with your employer may be irreversible transformed, in particular if you planned to move to a competitor.
 This could have an impact on the projects you are given or potential pay increases or promotion in the future.

 You know your career situation better than anyone else, so any decision should be made with that in mind.
 Accepting a counter offer has its catch, but you must be aware of the potential benefits of pursuing new opportunities can provide.
 It is common to take a short-term view once a counter offer is presented, but it is important for you to consider a long-term perspective & the influence on the future of your career.

-Michelle Teng is an Associate at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.
+Anchal Murawala is an Senior Associate at Datasearch Consulting, a leading executive recruitment firm specialising in the Technology & Data sectors.

-You can download their FREE comprehensive guide on “The Complete Guide to Hiring Fintech & Data Talent – 5 Proven Steps to Secure your Ideal Fintech or Data Role”.
+You can download their FREE comprehensive guide on “The Complete Guide to Navigating your Job Search – 5 Proven Steps to Secure your Ideal Fintech or Data Role”.
 Alternatively, you can view the Datasearch Consulting website or contact them directly on email@example.com for a more detailed discussion.

 As we recover from the pandemic situation that Covid-19 had brought, the world has created a...

 Writing a successful Fintech sales CV primarily entails promoting your vast array of professional...

 Recruiters in APAC have their work cut out for them, especially during these challenging times....